 A few weeks back I spent six days with the Kulawai Team on Taveuni, Fiji's fourth-largest island.
-The group, consisting of NatureFiji-MareqetiViti staff, as well as volunteers and led by Vilikesa Masimbalavu, came here to search for the Kulawai.
-A ...
+The group consisted of NatureFiji-MareqetiViti staff and volunteers and was led by Vilikesa Masimbalavu to search for the Kulawai.
+A bird that has ...
 Read more

 In my last post about the birdlife here in Fiji, I concentrated on the small and medium-sized birds that I have seen and photographed thus far.
 This post is dedicated to the doves (or pigeons, they are actually the same ...
 Read more

 I know this lockdown sucks for many but there are a few positives of staying home, too.
 One of them is a lot of (unforeseen) time at hand.
 One of the tasks that Amanda and I have given ourselves to ...
 Read more

 In last week's blog post I wrote about how we flew to the Iwokrama Forest in Guyana's interior where we started to collect information on Guyana's fauna and flora and existing ecotourism operations.
 Already on day one, we were lucky ...
 Read more

 On a recent assignment for Urgewald, a German NGO that you can read about more here, I fly to a country many people will never have heard about: Guyana.
 This natural jewel lies in the north-east of South America and ...
 Read more